Wahbeh-Mohammad/Atypon-NoSQL-Database/README.md

 # Atypon-NoSQL-Database

-This is my implementation of the NoSQL Database Capstone
+This is my implementation of the NoSQL Database Capstone Project

 ---
 # Starting the system